massoncheg/forgejo-docs/docs/admin/database-preparation.md

 origin_url: 'https://github.com/go-gitea/gitea/blob/e865de1e9d65dc09797d165a51c8e705d2a86030/docs/content/installation/database-preparation.en-us.md'
 ---

 You need a database to use Forgejo.
 The easiest option is SQLite which managed files next to Forgejo and does not require setting up a database server.
-However, if you plan to use Forgejo with several hundreds of users, or if you already run a databse server, you might want to choose another option.
+However, if you plan to use Forgejo with several hundreds of users, or if you already run a database server, you might want to choose another option.

 Forgejo supports: